fantasycalendar/FoundryVTT-ItemPiles/docs/api.md

 ### CURRENCIES

-`game.itempiles.API.CURRENCIES`
-⇒ `Array<{primary: boolean, name: string, data: Object, img: string, abbreviation: string, exchange: number}>`
+`game.itempiles.API.CURRENCIES` ⇒ `Array<{primary: boolean, name: string, data: Object, img: string, abbreviation: string, exchange: number}>`

 The currencies used in this system

+---

+### CURRENCY_DECIMAL_DIGITS

+`game.itempiles.API.CURRENCY_DECIMAL_DIGITS` ⇒ `Number`

+The smallest decimal digits shown for any fractional currency amounts.
+Only used when there is only one currency

 ---